syncfusion-content/windowsforms-docs/WindowsForms/rating/Getting-Started.md

 {% endhighlight  %}
 {% endtabs %}

-4. Create an instance of the **Rating Control** control, and add it to the form.
+4) Create an instance of the [Rating](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RatingControl.html) control, and add it to the form.

 {% tabs %}
 {% highlight C# %}